 Bali is blessed with an incredible landscape that will immediately make you want to plan your next trip!
-These are all the rice fields that I was able to visit but I hope to go back to explore even more.
+These are some of the best Bali rice fields that I was able to visit and I plan on going back soon to discover more.

 So, are you ready to visit the best rice terraces in Bali?
-Let me know in the comments below and whether you’ll skip the Tegalalang rice terraces or see for yourself!
+Let me know in the comments below and whether you think Tegalalang rice terraces are worth visiting.

 Need more Bali inspiration?
 Check out these posts: